 In the United States, attorneys have spent centuries leveraging their smarts, training, experience, and assiduousness to get the best resolutions possible for their clients.
 The technology available to them, however, has not met their standards for excellence.
 Databases and repositories of civil settlements and verdicts are notoriously unrepresentative and misleading, and legal research platforms are overpriced, difficult to use, and provide only marginal value.

 In early 2020, Claudius Legal Intelligence launched its AI co-counsel.
 This AI—aptly named after the Roman emperor, Claudius, who is widely credited with creating the legal profession—is changing how attorneys work.

 But Claudius didn’t stop there.
 Aware of the extreme access-to-justice issue in the U.S., the team wanted to ensure that all people receive the legal and quasi-legal help they need.
-Thus an ambitious project was undertaken: to create the first-ever vertically-integrated artificial legal intelligence, an AI that, in partnership with firms and attorneys, makes possible justice for all.
+Thus an ambitious project was undertaken: to create the first-ever vertically-integrated artificial legal intelligence, an AI that, in partnership with individuals, firms, and attorneys, makes justice possible for all.